Meet Vesper Henshawe

 Consoles

 After playing through both Marvel’s Spider-Man and Spider-Man 2, I want to play Jedi: Survivor.
-I finished Jedi: Fallen Order this year and I loved it I heard the sequel was equally as fun.
+I finished Jedi: Fallen Order this year, and I loved it.
+I heard the sequel was equally as fun.

 PC

 I haven’t played a game on PC in a long time.
 I had to pull up Steam to see what I had in my library.
-I have three games that I haven’t finished yet and when I look at them, I’m not sure if I’m in the mood to play them.
-I could see a fresh Steam haul in the future, but since I spent a lot of money to travel to Europe, I need to focus on saving.
+I have three games that I haven’t finished yet, and when I look at them, I’m not sure if I’m in the mood to play them.
+I could see a Steam haul in the future, but since I spent a lot of money to travel to Europe, I need to focus on saving.

 Board Games